 Examination assignment 2

-- Unsafe HTTP methods and data about users in the system should require some kind of authentication done through the API (you are free to choose implementation method for this).
+- Unsafe HTTP methods and data about users in the system should require authentication done through the API with the implementation of JWT-tokens.

-- The API should give some ability to register a web hook which will trigger on some, of you chosen, event.
+- The API should give some ability to register a webhook, which will trigger on some of you chosen event.

 - The code should be published in your examination repository along with a report (see below)

 - Your solution should be testable without any configuration, installations of servers and so on.
 Preferable, the API will be testable through a public URL.
 Any instructions on how to test your solution should be in your repository README.md.

 - The code should be "individually" created, the examiners may run a code anti-plagiarism tool on your code.
 Plagiarism will be seriously considered and reported.

 - Make a script-file that automatically populated your application with some data for testing

 Linguistic design rules (linguistic design quality of your API):

 - rule 1: Forward slash separator (/) must be used to indicate a "hierarchical relationship".

 - rule 2: A trailing forward slash (/) should not be included in URIs.

 - rule 3: Hyphens (-) should be used to improve the readability of URIs.